kavichen/kavichen.github.com/_posts/Objective-C/2012-11-23-Core_Location.md

 	@property (readonly) CLLocationDistance altitude; // meters

 A negative value means "below sea level".

+## How close to that latitude/longitude is the actual location?
+`@property (readonly) CLLocationAccuracy horizontalAccuracy; // in meters`
+`@property (readonly) CLLocationAccuracy verticalAccuracy; // in meters`
+A negative value means the coordinate or altitude (respectively) is invalid.